Home insurance for people with convictions

 Will having a criminal conviction affect making a home insurance claim?

-If you’ve disclosed everything that you were asked about when you took out the policy and answered all questions honestly, there shouldn’t be a problem.
 If you failed to declare your conviction or misrepresented it in some way, your insurance provider may void your policy and refuse to pay any claim.

 If you’re not asked to declare any convictions before you buy a policy, then your insurance provider can’t use any subsequent discovery about your criminal history as a reason to reject your claim.

-If I have a criminal conviction.
-Is there anything I can do to reduce the cost of my insurance?
+If I have a criminal conviction, is there anything I can do to reduce the cost of my insurance?

-Like any other person buying insurance, there are a few things you can do to help cut the cost of your home insurance.
+Even if you have a criminal conviction, there are a few things you can do to help cut the cost of your home insurance.

 For example, you could opt for a higher voluntary excess – the amount you pay towards any claim.
 But you’ll need to be confident you can afford to pay the excess if you make a claim.